Scooter Saga, Part IV

 • USB socket for phone charging

-• Water-cooled engine (to prevent over-heating on long trips)
+• Water-cooled engine (to prevent overheating on long trips)

-By filtering for these features, I was left with three good options:
+Filtering for these features, I was left with three good options:

-• Kymco KRV Nero 180—which looks great, but is based on the earlier KRV that apparently has reliability issues
+• Kymco KRV Nero 180—which looks great, but is based on the earlier KRV model that apparently has reliability issues

 Marketing image of two people riding an SYM MMBCU scooter on a mountain highway.